 Enable Scripts Manager

-This is still technically in BETA while we work out any last hiccups.
-However, we are using this on all of our production sites, so we don’t expect you to find much wrong with it.
 To enable it, simply click into the perfmatters plugin settings and click on the “Extras” tab.
 Then enable the Scripts Manager.

 Using the Scripts Manager